lgbouma/eres21/content/faq.md

 ## How does ERES differ from a typical conference?

-The ERES meeting is explicitly designed for and by “emerging” researchers, including undergraduates, graduate students, and postdocs.
+The ERES meeting is explicitly designed for and by "emerging" researchers, including undergraduates, graduate students, and postdocs.
 We envision that the vast majority of the scientific talks will be given by postdocs and PhD students.
 While most of the time will be devoted to scientific talks, the